ferdous-sarwary/CS361_Projects/README.md

 ```
 The following errors are currently handled:

-1: "city" key/value not entered, NULL, or empty [""]:
+1: "city" key or its value, not entered, NULL, empty [""], or missing:
 {
     "Either city or state not provided.
 Error:": "500"
 }

-2: "state" key/value not entered, NULL, or empty [""]:
+2: "state" key or its value, not entered, NULL, empty [""], or missing:
 {
     "Either city or state not provided.
 Error:": "500"
 }